Chinese New Year Festival - Culture Background

 |China Time Zone||US PST Time Zone||US EST Time Zone|

-8th lunar day of 12th Lunar Month - Rice Porridge Day
+8th lunar day of 12th Lunar Month - Chinese New Year - Rice Porridge Day

 After Buddhism prevailed in China, Chinese said the day of 8th lunar day the Rice Porridge Day is in memory of the Shakyamuni Buddha's Enlightenment Day.
 To eat the creamy white rice porridge mixing mince is because a shepherd girl fed Buddha the creamy milk after his enlightenment.

-16th lunar day of 12th Lunar Month - Last Free Dinner
+16th lunar day of 12th Lunar Month - Chinese New Year - Last Free Dinner

 Every second and 16th day of the lunar month, the family worship The God of Local Land (like town mayor) with food and sacrifice.
 If the family run a business, they will treat employees dinner at the nights of 2nd and 16th lunar days.
 The 16th day of 12th lunar month is the employee last free dinner of the year (like Christmas Party dinner).
 One thing special is worth to mention.
 Usually there is whole chicken as the sacrifice on the table.
 The boss put the chicken head pointing to an employee, that means he or she is fired.
 If the chicken head points to boss, then nobody is fired.
 Therefore, not everyone really wants to attend this free dinner.
 Probably, no one serves chicken head on the table today.